tritemio/jupyter_notebook_beginner_guide/docs/notebook_install_and_run.rst

 For our purposes, Jupyter Notebook is run locally like a normal desktop application and does not require accessing any remote server.

-The notebook files (for example the FRETBursts tutorials) are text documents produced by the Jupyter Notebook application that contains both code and and rich text (paragraph, equations, figures, links, etc...).
+The "notebooks" are text documents produced by the Jupyter Notebook application that contains both code and and rich text (paragraph, equations, figures, links, etc...).
 Notebooks are both human-readable documents containing the analysis